Nabrok/gw2-discord-bot/README.md

 * `!build [character name] [pve|wvw|pvp]` - Responds with your specialization and trait information for a specified character.
 Specify the type of build at the end, if you leave this off it will default to PvE.
 * `!equip [character name]` - Responds with a listing of currently equiped pve/wvw gear.
+* `!private [character name] [private|guild|public]` - Allow or disallow others to query your build by including a mention after the character name.
+Defaults to private for all characters.

 For example: